Thomas Akers

 Thomas Dale Akers (born May 20, 1951) is a former American astronaut in NASA's Space Shuttle program.

 Education

 Akers was the valedictorian of his 29-member 1969 senior class from Eminence, Missouri.
 He worked summers as a park ranger in the 80,000 acre federal wilderness that borders Eminence.
 He graduated from the University of Missouri-Rolla (now the Missouri University of Science and Technology) with B.S. and M.S. degrees in applied mathematics in 1973 and 1975, respectively.
-At the age of 24, he returned to Eminence to become its math teacher, and subsequently its high school principal.
+At the age of 24, he returned to Eminence to become its high school principal.
 In 1979, when a United States Air Force recruiter left brochures on his desk for his students, it was Akers who decided to sign up.
+While stationed at Eglin AFB, FL, Akers taught math and physics classes at Troy State University for a two years.
+He graduated from the USAF Test Pilot School as a flight test engineer in 1983 and has over 2,500 hours of back seat flight time in over 25 different aircraft.
 He was selected for the astronaut program in 1987 and officially became an astronaut in 1988.
-As part of his training with NASA, Akers taught science classes at Troy State University for a brief period of time.